TashfeenAhmed12/Python-for-Data-Analysis-/README.md

 Bank Costumer Data frames are created, manipulated and analysed.

-Pandas, numpy and matplotlib are used
+Pandas, numpy and matplotlib packages are used